Jiffy Cornbread Casserole

 If you love this recipe as much as I do, pin this to your favorite casserole Pinterest board and share it on your favorite social media channels!

-This Jiffy Cornbread Casserole is a hearty weeknight dinner recipe that can be served as a great side dish or combined with a few extras for a full meal.
+This Jiffy Corn Casserole recipe makes a hearty weeknight dinner that is perfect served as a side dish or combined with a few extras for a full meal.
 With just a few minutes of prep, a handful of pantry staples, this is perfect for any night of the week.
-Versatile and oh so yummy!

 Jiffy Corn Casserole Recipe